 What steps do I need to take when a death has occurred?

 If you choose to use a funeral director’s services, you must select a provider to work with.
-He/she will be able to help walk you through the next steps once they have the deceased in their care.
-Visit our article on ‘How to Save Money Arranging a Funeral or Cremation’ for detailed tips to save money and checklists to help you make preparations.
+Once the deceased is in their care, the provider will be able to help walk you through the next steps.
+Visit our article on ‘How to Save Money Arranging a Funeral or Cremation’ for detailed tips on saving money and checklists to help you make preparations.

 What should I do if I have a complaint against a funeral home?

-If you should have reason to be dissatisfied with the services of a licensed funeral home, you can make a formal complaint to the California Department of Consumer Affairs Cemetery and Funeral Bureau.
+Suppose you should have reason to be dissatisfied with the services of a licensed funeral home.
+In that case, you can make a formal complaint to the California Department of Consumer Affairs Cemetery and Funeral Bureau.
 1625 North Market Blvd, Suite S208, Sacramento, CA 95834 Phone: (916) 574-7870

 Hopefully, this basic guide to arranging a funeral or cremation in California has answered some of your questions.
 Please use our Funeral Resouces section to access further funeral resources.
 If you have a question or need assistance, don’t hesitate to get in touch with us.